Skate Parks and BMX

 Due to limited staffing, pad sweeping will be carried out monthly or as needed.
 Garbage collection is reduced to every seven to 10 days.
 Park equipment is not sanitized.
 Users are reminded to wash their hands well after use.

+Physical distancing rules remain in effect and residents must stay two metres away from people who are not part of their household or social circle or “bubble.”
 The City will monitor the use of these spaces, and signage will be in place to remind users of the rules.

 BMX Facility at Rotary Park

 Location: The BMX track is located at Rotary Park (Adanac Ski Hill):